Shoreditch is a district in located in the East End of London, England. It is divided between the London boroughs of Hackney and Tower Hamlets.

 “When I Grow Rich Say the Bells of Shoreditch”

-This quote is from a nursery rhyme called “Oranges and Lemons”.
-The bells of the various churches meant different things to different people fruit marketeers, debtors, prostitutes, sailors, money-lenders, bell-makers and others.
+The above quote is from a well known nursery rhyme called “Oranges and Lemons”.
+The bells of the various churches meant different things to different people.
+From fruit marketeers, debtors, prostitutes, sailors, money-lenders, bell-makers and others.

-This verse was composed in the seventeenth century and has many variants.
-A lot of the meaning has been lost to time or changed with circumstances.
+The verse was composed in the seventeenth century and has many variants.
+As with a lot of things, a lot of the meaning has been lost to time or changed with circumstances.
 The best way to think about is by inventing nonsense rhymes that chime with the bells.

 In Shakespearean Times

-At this time, the district lay outside of the City walls and beyond the censorship of the Puritan establishment there.
+At this time, the district of Shoreditch lay outside of the City walls.
+This meant it was beyond the censorship of the Puritan establishment there.
 Consequently, it briefly became a playhouse and theatre area.
-Richer patrons attended performances despite the area being noted for it’s alehouses, brothels, rapscallions and cut-purses.
+Richer patrons attended performances despite the area being noted for its alehouses, brothels, rapscallions and cut-purses.

-The famous actor/ manager, James Burbage, live there between 1576 and 1592.
-He leased land and built ‘The Theatre’, which is believed to be the first playhouse in England.
-Close by was another popular playhouse named ‘The Curtain’.
+The famous actor/ manager, James Burbage, lived there between 1576 and 1592.
+He leased land and built ‘The Theatre’; thought to be the first playhouse in England.
+Close by was another popular playhouse, known as ‘The Curtain’.

-Shakespeare is known to have acted here and his early plays may have had their first performances there.
-Unfortunately, James Burbage’s lease of the land expired in 1599 and the timbers of ‘The Theatre’ were used to build the famous ‘Globe’ south of the Thames in Southwark.
-It is likely that there was an economic decline because of this move but the plagues might have had more of an effect.
+Shakespeare is known to have acted here.
+Plus, his early plays may have had their first performances there too.
+Unfortunately, James Burbage’s lease of the land expired in 1599.
+Because of this, the timbers of ‘The Theatre’ were used to build the famous ‘Globe’.
+It is situated south of the Thames in Southwark.
+It is likely that there was an economic decline because of this move.
+That said, the plagues of the time might have had more of an effect.

 The 17th Century

-In the three years from 1685, up to 80,000 persecuted French Huguenots emigrated to England and brought their silk-weaving skills and crafts with them.
+In the three years from 1685, up to 80,000 persecuted French Huguenots emigrated to England.
+With them they brought their silk-weaving skills and crafts.
 Up to 50% of them gravitated to the metropolis.